KotatsuApp/kotatsu-syncserver/README.md

 After the authorization/registration process, you will return back to the **Content** screen.
 To set up synchronization, select **Synchronization** again, and then you will go to system sync settings.
 Choose what you want to sync, history, favorites or all together, after which automatic synchronization to our server will begin.

 ## Can I use a synchronization server on my hosting?
 Yes, you can use your synchronization server in the application by specifying its address (`Options -> Settings -> Services -> Synchronization settings -> Server address`).
-Instructions for deploying the server will be available soon.
+Instructions for deploying the server are below.

 ## Installation
 ### Docker